secretstartups/handbook/content/job-families/people-group/people-business-partner.md

 - Provides guidance and input on business unit restructures, workforce planning and succession planning to support the business strategy.
 - Identifies learning needs for business units and individual executive coaching needs.
 Participates in evaluation and monitoring of learning solutions to ensure success.
 Follows up to ensure learning and development objectives are met.
 - Lead iterations to company-wide Talent Programs based on feedback from aligned departments, PBP team, L&D, and other stakeholders.
-- Executes on company-wide Talent Programs within their lines of business, including Annual Talent Assessment and Compensation Reviews.
+- Executes on company-wide Talent Programs within their lines of business, including Annual Talent Assessment and Compensation Reviews, ensuring alignment toward broader People priorities in execution.
 - Support e-group level talent discussions in partnership with CPO

 ### Requirements